Vampire Hunter D

 Hideyuki Kikuchi, the writer and creator of Vampire Hunter D, has created a great and expansive universe to explore.

-Humanity has managed to take back the capital, but the fragile and weak human government cannot deal with the frontier and outer lands.
-In the outer regions, vampire lords still rule their land from a castle on a hill outfitted with a laser defense systems and personal armies of genetically created monsters.
+Humanity has managed to take back the capital, but the fragile human government cannot deal with the frontier and outer lands.
+In the outer regions, vampire lords still rule their land from a castle on a hill outfitted with laser defense systems and personal armies of genetically created monsters.
 The Vampires have recreated all the monsters from human nightmares.
 They reinvented the old stories to subjugate their ‘meal source’ as they call humans.
-Hydra, werewolves, and fear are the vampires control.
+Hydra, werewolves, and fear are the vampire’s control.
 Even though their complete control has slipped, it is still effective in some towns and villages.
 Sometimes a town will gather enough money to hire a vampire hunter.
-Vampires hunters are especially expensive, but if they succeed in their mission then the town might be free for a while.
+Vampire hunters are especially expensive, but if they succeed in their mission then the town might be free for a while.
 Not having to worry about the dead of the night coming for them.

-The movies Vampire Hunter D (1985) and Bloodlust (2000) were entertaining and fun, but the books paint a rich and infinitely more detailed picture of Kikuchi’s undead infested world.
+The movies Vampire Hunter D (1985) and Bloodlust (2000) were entertaining and fun, but the books paint a rich and infinitely more detailed picture of Kikuchi’s undead-infested world.
 The books are easy to read, numerous, quite fun, and now available in a Kindle format.
 I consider them fluff, but fluff that’s worth it.
 I highly recommend them.

 Don’t think of it as anime, manga, or anything foreign if you can’t appreciate that.
-Just think of it as a sci-fi, western, vampire hunting story.
+Just think of it as a sci-fi, western, vampire-hunting story.

 (If that helps.)